 When the SOA record needs to be included in the negative response, the corresponding name server is queried for the SOA for the corresponding domain by the GSS.
 This SOA response is cached for a period mentioned in the minimum field of the SOA record.
 For all negative responses during this period, the cached SOA record is used, rather than querying the name server for the same domain.

-Note In GSS v2.0 or higher, the default behavior is to reply to queries with negative responses, whereas in GSS v1.3.3, the default is not to respond to negative queries.
+Note In GSS v2.0, the default behavior is to reply to queries with negative responses, whereas in GSS v1.3.3, the default is not to respond to negative queries.

 If the GSS fails to obtain the SOA, the negative response is the appropriate error code.
 When using the cached SOA, the TTL of the negative response will be decremented by the time (in seconds) since the SOA was cached.
 This process is similar to the manner in which a caching-only name server decrements the TTL of the cached records.